khadekirti/Udacity-Deep-Learning-Nanodegree/README.md

   10) Embeddings & word2vec
   11) Sentiment Prediction
   12) Generating a TV Script
-  13) GAN's, Semi- super vised learning
+  13) GAN's, Semi- supervised learning
   14) Generating faces using GAN's
-  15) Reinforcement Learning
+  15) Reinforcement Learning (RL)
+  16) Teach a quad how to fly using RL